SingeRoi/bookWorm_ms4/README.md

 ### Media

-The

 * Inspiration for the bookWorm logo came from font choices at [Favicon.io](https://favicon.io/)
-* I found the book dataset with images and ratings at [kaggle.com]() these were manually filtered to exclude some categories, the csv file was then formatted to JSON using  a snippet found (here](); the [gothic novel]() dataset was manually formatted to...
+* I found the book dataset with images and ratings at [Kaggle](https://www.kaggle.com/) these were manually filtered to exclude some categories, the csv file was then formatted to JSON.
+The [gothic novel]() dataset was manually formatted.
-* Various eNovel sites were consulted for inspiration including:
+* Various eNovel sites were consulted for inspiration such as the very popular [webnovel.com](https://www.webnovel.com/)

-* The base image is from [Pexels]()
+* The base image is from [Pexels](https://www.pexels.com/fr-fr/).

 * The project ERD was produced following instructions from [Wade Williams](https://wadewilliams.com/technology-software/generating-erd-for-django-applications/) but modified for python3.
 Output was visualized as a png file at [onlineconvertfree.com](https://onlineconvertfree.com/convert-format/dot-to-png/).